 October 4, 2021 – April 24, 2022

 “Guardians: Spirits of Protection,” a poignant exploration of the creative relationship between tragedy and design, is now at the UC Davis Design Museum through April 24.

-Curated by Tim McNeil, professor of design and director of the UC Davis Design Museum, the installation showcases a series of sculptures created by Design Professor Emerita Ann Savageau.
-Made from found objects and flotsam that washed up on the beach coming from unknown places, Savageau has assembled new beings that are composites of the disparate castoffs — in response to the tragic events in her life and to the pandemic.
+The installation showcases a series of sculptures created by design professor emerita Ann Savageau.
+Made from found objects and flotsam that washed up on the beach coming from unknown places, the sculptures created by Savageau are composites of the disparate castoffs — in response to the tragic events in her life and to the pandemic.

 “On a personal scale, ‘Guardians’ is about building a new life from loss,” said Savageau.
-“Creating them helped me cope with my losses and grief.
+“Creating this work helped me cope with my losses and grief.
 The meditative, incantatory process of building these figures enabled me to direct feelings of grief and loss to a more positive action.
 I found comfort in the care, thought, love and attention to detail I devoted to their creation.”

 The exhibition has been curated by Tim McNeil, professor of design and director of the Design Museum.